hphelion/documentation/moonshot/manage.operational-dashboard.settings-tab.md

 <tr style="background-color: white; color: black;">
 <td style="font-weight:bold;"> <nobr> Number of days remaining </nobr> on current license </td>
-<td> The number of days currently remaining on the HP Cloud OS for Moonshot license.
+<td> The number of days currently remaining on the HP Helion Cloud OS for Moonshot license.
 This field will show zero (0) when the license is expired.
 If the license has expired, you can still open the Operational and Administration Dashboards; however, you cannot use any of the remaining modifiable features until you renew the license. </td>
 </tr>

 <tr style="background-color: white; color: black;">
 <td style="font-weight:bold;"> Instance ID </td>
-<td> A unique alphanumeric string that identifies the particular installation of HP Cloud OS for Moonshot to which the license applies.
+<td> A unique alphanumeric string that identifies the particular installation of HP Helion Cloud OS for Moonshot to which the license applies.
-You must provide this identifier to HP Support in order to obtain a valid license key, and the license key will be valid only for the HP Cloud OS for Moonshot installation having this Instance ID.  </td>
+You must provide this identifier to HP Support in order to obtain a valid license key, and the license key will be valid only for the HP Helion Cloud OS for Moonshot installation having this Instance ID.  </td>
 </tr>

 <tr style="background-color: white; color: black;">
 <td style="font-weight:bold;"> License key </td>
-<td> Enter a valid license key into this field and click the </b>Save button to update the HP Cloud OS for Moonshot license.
+<td> Enter a valid license key into this field and click the </b>Save button to update the HP Helion Cloud OS for Moonshot license.
 Contact your HP Support representative to obtain a valid license key. <br /> <br />
 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000;"> <b>Note:</b> After you click the <b>Save</b> button,
 about 20 minutes elapses before the new license is activated.</p>